Copyright and Distribution of Course Materials

 - Other Resources on Copyright and Fair Use in the Academic Context:

-Blackboard sites are automatically created for each class taught at the law school.
-Distribution of course content on Blackboard protects copyright in that content is provided to a limited group of students for a limited time, and the content is protected by password.
+Canvas sites are automatically created for each class taught at the law school.
+Distribution of course content on Canvas protects copyright in that content is provided to a limited group of students for a limited time, and the content is protected by password.
 However, distribution of electronic copies of content is governed by the same copyright principles as distribution of print content, including fair use.
-Faculty should not assume that copyright principles allow free distribution of copyrighted material on Blackboard (or by email).
+Faculty should not assume that copyright principles allow free distribution of copyrighted material on Canvas (or by email).

 Wherever possible, faculty are encouraged to link to content in databases licensed by the Northwestern University libraries.
 In general, it is possible to link to individual article in most scholarly journals, as well as cases and scholarly and newspaper articles in Lexis and Westlaw.

-Visit the Law Library Faculty Support Blackboard page if you would like to know more about how Blackboard can be used to distribute course readings or would like instruction on how to construct links to Westlaw, LEXIS, Hein Online, JSTOR, and other library-licensed information resources.
+Visit the Law Library Course Management Faculty Support page if you would like to know more about how Canvas can be used to distribute course readings or would like instruction on how to construct links to Westlaw, LEXIS, Hein Online, JSTOR, and other library-licensed information resources.

 - Library Electronic Course Reserves